vega/vega-label/README.md

 - `avoidMarks`: list of data of mark; labels will not collide with these marks

-- `allowOutside`: a flag specifying if labels are allow to be placed outside the area of chart.
+- `padding`: the amount of pixels label can extend pass chart bounding box.

 - `avoidBaseMark`: a flag specifying if labels are avoiding base mark (from reactive geometry) or not.
   - If this flag is `false`, Vega-Label only uses base mark to calculate anchor points for label but not mark to be avoided.